anmpog/mood-journal/packages/server/README.md

 ```

 This script loads environment variables defined in a file called `.env.sample`.
 This should allow any pre-runtime scripts(like `prisma migrate`) access to environment variables.

+# Password Security

+Passwords are hashed on the server using the Argon2id hashing algorithm.